 Was that the end of crypto-currency fraud in South Africa?
 Unfortunately, it was not.
 Headlines back in May of this year screamed, “$50-million crypto-currency scam cripples South African investors.”
 The firm this time was known as BTC Global, run by a supposed “master trader” by the name of Steve Twain.
 He may not even exist, as many now believe.
 The Serious Commercial Crimes Unit has already received 27,500 complaints from investors that were conned into transferring Bitcoins, some $1,800 on average, into an online wallet account, never to be seen or heard of again.
 Investors had been promised a 14% weekly return on every $1,000 invested.
 If it sounds to good to be true, then…

 Make no mistake about it – Fraud is a business, just like any other legitimate one.
-They, too, have a strategic plan, which involves how they plan to increase penetration in every market on this Earth, whether by technology and product innovations or by old tried-and-true schemes that always seem to work their magic on an unsuspecting public.
+They, too, have a strategic plan, which involves how they plan to penetrate in every market on this Earth, whether by technology and product innovations or by old tried-and-true schemes that always seem to work their magic on an unsuspecting public.

 Did these stories raise your awareness level?
 Stay vigilant, and don’t become a victim!

 - Three Great Technical Analysis Tools for Forex Trading

 - What Does Binance Being Kicked Out of Belgium Mean for Crypto Prices?